skhokhar7/ML-9-Team-Project/README.md

 ![1763937232407](image/README/1763937232407.png)

 * Hypertension Distribution by Stroke Risk.
+Hypertension does contribute to a higher risk of Strok.

 ![1763937449552](image/README/1763937449552.png)